On the exponential stability of Beck's Problem on a star-shaped graph: Introduction

 To explain our problem in a bit more detail, let us consider first \eqref{eq_01} on each beam or what we call edge $e$:

-The solution $\bm{w}_e\left(s,t\right)$ satisfies certain boundary and connectivity conditions at the outer and inner vertices of the beam network.
-We are going to consider the star graph formed by three identical edges $e_1$, $e_2$, $e_3$, as illustrated in Fig.\ \ref{fig01}.
-There is a single inner vertex at the origin $0$.
-Conditions at the outer vertices $a_1$, $a_2$, $a_3$ correspond to the edges being hinged at one end.
-At the inner vertex we have a combination of elasticity and viscous friction acting on the slopes of the edges.
-It turns out that the question of exponential stability essentially concerns (not so surprisingly) the viscous friction condition at the inner vertex but (surprisingly) not the elasticity condition, as long as the edges are stretched; more on this later.
+The existence and properties of solutions $\bm{w}_e$ also depend on initial conditions, boundary conditions at the outer vertices of the network, and certain connectivity conditions at the inner vertex.
+We are going to consider an equilateral $3$-edge metric star graph, i.e.\ a metric star graph formed by three identical edges $e_1$, $e_2$, $e_3$, as illustrated in Fig.\ \ref{fig01}, where each edge is of the same finite length and there is a single inner vertex at $a_0$.
+The boundary conditions at the outer vertices $a_1$, $a_2$, $a_3$ correspond to the edges being simply supported at one end.
+At the inner vertex we have a combination of elasticity and viscous damping, or \textit{viscoelastic damping} acting on the angles or slopes of the edges.
+It turns out that the question of stability essentially concerns (not so surprisingly) the viscous damping condition at the inner vertex but (surprisingly) not the elasticity condition, as long as $\gamma> 0$.